Red Sox vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander has picked up at least one hit in six games in a row.
-In his last 10 games he is hitting .350 with four doubles, three home runs, six walks and 12 RBI.
+- Santander has picked up at least one hit in seven games in a row.
+During his last 10 outings he is batting .341 with five doubles, two home runs, five walks and 10 RBI.

 Santander Recent Games